opensearch-project/project-website/_posts/2022-10-05-one-million-enitities-in-one-minute.markdown

 }
 ```

-## But what if I don't one million entities
+## But what if I don't use one million entities

 From OpenSearch 1.2.4 to OpenSearch 2.2 or greater, many incremental improvements were made to AD, in particular to [historical analysis](https://opensearch.org/blog/technical-post/2021/11/real-time-and-historical-ad/) and other downstream [log analytics tasks](https://aws.amazon.com/blogs/security/analyze-aws-waf-logs-using-amazon-opensearch-service-anomaly-detection-built-on-random-cut-forests/).
 However, “cold start,” the gap between loading data and seeing results, has been a known challenge in AD since the beginning.
 Despite this challenge, the cold start gap has decreased from release to release as the AD model has improved.